serokell/blog-posts/typed-th-in-ghc-9/article.md

       other -> fail $ "Unrecognized LOG_LEVEL flag: " <> other
 ```

-And that's it! `Splice m a` is defined in `th-compat` as `m (TExp a)` in GHC 8 and `Code m a` in GHC 9, and this is why this code works.
-In addition, functions like `liftSplice` and `examineSplice` will either be defined as `liftCode` and `examineCode` (in GHC 9) or `id` (in GHC 8).
+And that's it! `Splice m a` is defined in `th-compat` as `Code m a` in GHC 9 and as `m (TExp a)` in prior versions, and this is why this code works.
+In addition, functions like `liftSplice` and `examineSplice` will either be defined as `liftCode` and `examineCode` (in GHC 9) or `id` (in GHC 8 and below).

 ## Parentheses in splices

 Just one more thing before we conclude this article.
-You may see surprising behavior regarding the usage of parentheses in splices for both untyped and typed Template Haskell depending on whether you are using GHC 8 or GHC 9.
+You may see surprising behavior regarding the usage of parentheses in splices for both untyped and typed Template Haskell.
+The parser was tweaked in GHC 9 so parentheses are not necessary in some situations compared to prior versions.

 For example, if we had imported `logLevelFromFlag` qualified, then you'd write `$$(TH.logLevelFromFlag)` in GHC 8, otherwise you'd get a parser error: